kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 - a `docs/index.html` file containing a specification with the terms extracted from the Wiki
 - a `/newWikiFiles` directory containing new Wiki files from which the definition has been extracted and containing links pointing to the new specification (TODO: the links are now hard-coded for a specific situation, this needs to be changed)

+## Troubeshooting

+Things to check:

+to be written